thomassuedbroecker/cloud-native-starter/workshop/04-traffic-management.md

 ## 1.2 Service definition

 In Kubernetes we have one [service definition](web-api-java-jee/deployment/kubernetes-service.yaml).

-The **selector** is only using the **“app”** label.
-Without Istio it will distribute traffic between the two deployments evenly.
+The **selector** in the configuration needs only the **“app”** label.
+Without Istio it will distribute traffic between the two deployments **evenly**.
 The port is named (“name: http”), because this is a [requirement](https://istio.io/docs/setup/kubernetes/prepare/requirements/) for Istio.

 ![service definition](images/traffic-routing-deployment03.png)